Viktor Shaytar

 Viktor Viktorovich Shaytar (Ви́ктор Ви́кторович Шайта́р; born 13 February 1983) is a Russian racing driver.
 He is a current member of the SMP Racing driver programme.

 Career

 Russian Formula 1600 Championship

 Born in Moscow, Shaytar began racing in his native Russia in 2002, winning the Russian Formula 1600 Championship from the first attempt.
-Shaytar remained in the championship till 2007, but wasn't able to repeat his success, finishing as runner-up in 2007.
+Shaytar remained in the championship until 2007, but wasn't able to repeat his success, finishing as runner-up in 2007.

 Formula Three

 Shaytar moved to the Formula Three class in 2008, racing in the Finnish and Russian Formula Three Championship for the Artline Engineering.
 He finished second in the standings of the Finnish championship and third in the standings of the Russian championship.
-In 2009 he raced in the Oschersleben round of the Trophy Class of the German Formula Three Championship.
+In 2009, he raced in the Oschersleben round of the Trophy Class of the German Formula Three Championship.

 Legends Russia

 After one-year hiatus, Shaytar returned to racing in 2011, competing in the Russian Legends series.
 He stayed in the series for 2012 and won seven from twelve races.